dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

   jtagconfig --setparam <cable number> JtagClock <clock freq>

-  Avaiable options for clock freq are 6M, 16M and 24M where 24M is
+  Available options for clock freq are 6M, 16M and 24M where 24M is
   the default value.
 If you unplug the USB Blaster II cable the value will be reset to 24M.